 In this review

-- 2Engines, performance and drive - currently readingFrom the entry-level V6 petrol to the range topping Turbo, performance, refined ride quality and impressive handling are assured
+- 2Engines, performance and drive - currently readingThe Panamera range now spans the entry-level V6 cars, to the range-topping Turbo S and E-Hybrid performance versions

 - 6Reliability and SafetyPorsche’s reputation for reliability and advanced safety tech means the Panamera should be safe and easy to live with